ilmanzo/ilmanzo.github.com/content/post/measuring-test-coverage-on-binaries.md

 - get in some way the *complete* list of functions present in the program = N
 - record, during test, which of those functions are executed = E

-The ratio between the two numbers E/N tells us, with some approximation, how good are our test, and we can use the indication to look at areas when we want to expand the test coverage.
+The ratio E/N provides an approximation of test effectiveness, guiding us to areas needing expanded coverage.

 ## 👐 Gimme all